 Oil production picking up in second-largest U.S. shale field

-Oil production in South Texas, home of the second largest U.S. shale field, is expected to rise as much as 4% this year, as higher prices spur more drilling and as U.S. crude exports set new records.
+Oil production in South Texas, home of the second largest U.S. shale field, is going to rise as much as 4% this year.
+It is as higher prices spur more drilling and as U.S. crude exports set new records.

-Output in the Eagle Ford shale field tanked in 2020, but has returned to growth with an average increase per month of about 17,000 barrels per bay (bpd) in the back half of 2022, according to U.S. government data.
-Its gains will help keep U.S. output rising as the Permian basin, the largest U.S. shale field, has slowed rapidly in the last year.
+Output in the Eagle Ford shale field tanked in 2020.
+On the other hand, it has returned to growth with an average increase per month.
+It is about 17,000 barrels per bay (bpd) in the back half of 2022, according to U.S. government data.
+Its gains will help keep U.S. output rising as the Permian basin, the largest U.S. shale field has slowed rapidly in the last year.

 Click here to read the full article